Erotemic/shitspotter/README.rst

 sudden movements, rainy weather, and coming inside before she is ready.
 Bezoar came to us from Alabama with bad heartworm and experienced a host of health problems through her life.
-In 2022 she was diagnosed with rare form of osteosarcoma in her nose, which is typically an aggressive cancer, but she had a rare progression and lived a quality life with it for over a year and a half without significant tumor growth.
+In 2022 she was diagnosed with rare form of osteosarcoma in her nose, which is typically an aggressive bone cancer, but she had a rare progression and lived a quality life with it for over a year and a half without significant tumor growth.
 Sadly, in October 2023, rapid growth resumed and she was euthanized while surrounded by her close friends and family.
 To